Hedging Risk With Trusts

-Who Is most at Risk?
+Who Is Most at Risk?

 Those with professional licenses are most at risk.
 These include attorneys, physicians, dentists, real estate licensees, accountants, or anyone with a government sanctioned professional license to earn money.
 Why?
 Because your livelihood and earnings are contingent upon government approval.

 Asset Protection Trusts

-For example, if you reside outside of their state, or your physical assets are located outside that state.
+For example, if you reside outside of the APT state, or your physical assets are located outside that state.
 Because in those cases, the rules of law in your personal domicile or that of a subject asset take priority.